It Comes at Night

 It Comes at Night is a 2017 American psychological horror film written and directed by Trey Edward Shults.
 It stars Joel Edgerton, Christopher Abbott, Carmen Ejogo, Kelvin Harrison Jr., and Riley Keough.
 The film focuses on a family hiding in a forest as the Earth is taken over by a highly contagious disease.

-The film had its premiere at the Overlook Film Festival at Timberline Lodge in Oregon on April 29, 2017, and was theatrically released on June 9, 2017 in the United States, by A24.
+The film had its premiere at the Overlook Film Festival at Timberline Lodge in Oregon on April 29, 2017, and was theatrically released on June 9, 2017, in the United States, by A24.
 It was positively received by critics but less well received by the general public, and grossed over $20 million worldwide.

 Plot

-A highly contagious disease ravages the planet.
+A contagious disease ravages the planet.
 A couple, Paul and Sarah, and their teenage son Travis are secluded in their home deep in the woods in an undisclosed location.
-After Sarah's father, Bud, contracts the disease, they kill him, and burn his body in a shallow grave.
+After Sarah's father, Bud, contracts the disease, they kill him and burn his body.

-That night, they capture an intruder breaking into the house.
-Paul ties him to a tree, and places a bag over his head overnight to confirm he is not suffering from the disease.
-The stranger, Will, explains he did not know the house was occupied, and was searching for fresh water for his wife and his young son.
-Will offers to trade some of their food for water.
-Sarah suggests bringing the strangers to their home, reasoning the more people, the easier it would be to defend themselves, if and when necessary.
+That night, they capture an intruder breaking in.
+Paul ties him to a tree and places a bag over his head, leaving him there overnight to confirm he is not suffering from the disease.
+The stranger, Will, explains he was searching for fresh water for his wife and young son.
+Will offers to trade some food for water.
+Sarah suggests taking the strangers in, reasoning the more people, the easier it would be to defend themselves.
 Paul reluctantly agrees, and drives Will to collect his family.
 Along the way, they are ambushed by two men.
 Paul kills them, while accusing Will of setting him up.
-Will explains he fought them, and assuages Paul's mistrust.
+Will assuages Paul's mistrust.